anakinjay/MegaMath/README.md

 ### Plugin System
 MegaMath uses a plugin system to handle the various conversions between number types.
 All plugins have the following methods available for use:

--static toDec - converts the plugin number type input to a decimal -static fromDec - converts a decimal into the plugin number type -static matchType - determines if the input matches the plugin number type. **This can return false positives*.
+- static toDec - converts the plugin number type input to a decimal
+- static fromDec - converts a decimal into the plugin number type
+- static matchType - determines if the input matches the plugin number type. **This can return false positives*.
 For example, 1001011010 will match both Binary and Integer.

 You can also create an instance of a particular Number Plugin if needed.
 Example:
 ```php